Wasserpuncher/hacker-news-explorer/README.md

 https://hacker-news-explorer.netlify.app or https://kaipfstr.de

+# IMPORTANT!

+https://hacker-news-explorer.netlify.app no longer receives updates.
+No longer supported.
+Kaipfstr.de is updated regularly and is kept up to date!

 Explore the latest stories and discussions on Hacker News with this simple web application.

 ## Table of Contents